escobard/udemy-typescript/notes/section9.md

 - one class to represent entity that must be interacted with in some way
 - usually do not want to use default statements for typescript
   - to keep all imports with {} brackets
+- using interfaces allows you to re-use and de-couple (and still secure) argument definitions

 ## faker package
 - https://github.com/faker-js/faker